zabulus/core/doc/README.incompatibilities.txt

 SECURITY
 --------------------------

-  * On Windows, the default authentication mode is "Mixed" which allows privileged OS users (those included into Local Admins / Domain Admins groups) to attach databases without knowing the Firebird login/password.
+  * On Windows, the default authentication mode is "Mixed" which allows domain users to attach databases without knowing the Firebird login/password.
+Also, privileged OS users (those included into Local Admins / Domain Admins groups) would be treated as SYSDBA.
 If you consider this insecure for your setup, change parameter Authentication in firebird.conf.

 SQL SYNTAX
 --------------------------